 03 of 11

 The minimalist decorating style is free from clutter and unnecessary furnishings, with a clean and serene vibe that makes it perfectly suited to the bedroom.
 While often associated with a stark, cool palette of black, gray, and white, a palette of earth-tone neutrals also works very well with this tranquil decorating style, adding some warm welcome.
 Note that minimalist does not mean without personality, style, or any adornment.
 The best minimalist rooms have interesting touches in the lighting, well-chosen artwork, and furnishings that keep the look friendly, not sterile.Continue to 4 of 11 below.

 Go With a Theme

-Want to keep an all-neutral bedroom out of the doldrums?
-One way to add lots of pizzazz is to use a decorating theme, rather than a generic bedroom style.
-The gorgeous bedroom shown here is a fine example of Southwestern country décor, but you could just as easily use a palette of neutrals with almost any other decorating theme.
-Neutrals are a natural for rustic styles like farmhouse, Mediterranean, and country, but also work very well with romantic or glamorous looks like Hollywood Regency or French style.Continue to 5 of 11 below.
+Do you want to keep an all-neutral bedroom out of the doldrums?
+One way to add lots of pizzazz is to use a decorating theme rather than a generic bedroom style.
+The gorgeous bedroom shown here is a fine example of Southwestern country decor, but you could just as easily use a palette of neutrals with almost any other decorating theme.
+Neutrals are a natural for rustic styles such as farmhouse, Mediterranean, and country, but also work very well with romantic or glamorous looks such as Hollywood Regency or French style.Continue to 5 of 11 below.

 05 of 11